matrix-io/malos-python/README.rst

 MATRIXIO MALOS Libs
 ===================
-`Python`_ tiny set of libraries for communicating with `MATRIX-MALOS`_ services.
+`Python`_ tiny set of libraries for communicating with MATRIX-MALOS services.

 Installing
 ----------

-This package is available on `pypi`_ so you can:
+This package is NOT available on `pypi`_ anymore, so you create a package and install it:

 ::

+ python setup.py sdist
- pip install matrix-io-malos
+ pip install ./dist/matrix_io-malos-0.0.5.tar.gz

 Running the CLI client